 Throwbacks are the opposite of pullbacks.
 The price breaks a resistance level and then retraces back lower to retest the broken resistance.

 Note: You do not have to worry about the lingo.
-It is enough to know that both are retracements.
+Pullback and throwback are basically the same and It is enough to know that both are retracements.

 Note that the price may fail short just ahead of the support or resistance and resume the move in the direction of the breakout.